-Bunching onion – AKA long green onion, Japanese bunching onion, spring onion, Allium fistulosum, and Welsh onion- is a common and quickly grown onion species you’ll love planting in your garden.
+Bunching onion of the Amaryllidaceae family – AKA long green onion, Japanese bunching onion, spring onion, Allium fistulosum, and Welsh onion- is a common and quickly grown onion species of the Allium genus you’ll love planting in your garden.

 Bunching onions are an ideal way to grow delicious onions that can help protect other plants in your garden.
 There is a lot of confusion out there about what a bunching onion is, why it’s different from other onions, and how to grow green bunching onions at home successfully.